All Episodes

 It's inflation.

-Well, wouldn't more corn.
+Well, wouldn't more corn grow.

-Wouldn't more corn cause more inflation in corn.
+Wouldn't more corn cause more inflation in corn?

-Um, the thing is, if there's more corn, then the price will go down, right?
+No, the thing is, if there's more corn, then the price will go down, right?

-Because of the economics, right?
+Because it's the economics, right?

 Well, that's not happening.